senzing-garage/sz-sdk-go-core/README.md

 ## Overview

 The Senzing g2-sdk-go-base packages enable Go programs to call Senzing library functions.
-Under the covers, Golang's CGO is used by the g2-sdk-go-base packages to make the calls to the Senzing functions.
+Under the covers, Golang's CGO is used by the g2-sdk-go-base packages to make calls to the functions in the Senzing C libraries.

 ## Developing with g2-sdk-go-base